 - If you’re a mentee, these questions are a great starting point.
 But you'll also want to agree on expectations for the relationship as well.
 Pair this resource with our article on roles and healthy expectations for mentoring relationships.

 - Alternatively, If you’re planning a mentoring program and are building a bank of questions for mentors and mentees, check out our resource on mentoring session agendas.
 You’ll find even more questions and templates for mentor meetings.

 Now back to the topic at hand— questions to ask your mentor.
 Ready to take your mentoring relationship to the next level?
 Let's dive in!

 4 Tips to help you prepare for a mentor meeting

-Whether this is your first mentorship meeting or you already have an established relationship, you should prepare in advance of each meeting to demonstrate that you care and not waste your or your mentor’s time.
+Whether this is your first mentorship meeting or you already have an established relationship, you should prepare in advance by sharing a meeting agenda to demonstrate that you care and not waste your or your mentor's time.

 Don't know where to start?
 Here are some tips 👇🏻

 Do your research

 Similar to how you'd go into a networking meeting or a job interview, it's crucial to look into your mentor's background before you meet.
 Check out their LinkedIn profile to get a sense of their career path, and give them a Google search to see what kind of cool stuff they've been up to.